RAFBER/Basic-technologies-of-technical-communication/docs/How to work with GitHub.md

   In either case, the procedure for creating a new repository is the same.

+# Adding the files into the GitHub repository

 # Making the repository available to other users

 If you created a new repository as a "Private" you can invite selected users to share it.